Bill-Gray/PDCursesMod/docs/MANUAL.md

    baudrate() is supposed to return the output speed of the terminal.
 In PDCurses, it simply returns INT_MAX.

-   has_ic and has_il() return TRUE.
-These functions have meaning in some other implementations of curses.
+   has_ic and has_il() return TRUE,  indicating that the terminal has the capability to insert and delete characters and lines,  respectively.

    erasechar() and killchar() return ^H and ^U, respectively -- the ERASE and KILL characters.
 In other curses implementations, these may